robert/robert.github.com/_posts/2100-01-01-systems-design.md

 }
 ```

-This structured response format is very easy for a program to parse, which means that the code that made the reuqest can trivially interpret and use the data from our API.
+This structured response format is very easy for a program to parse, which means that the code that made the request can trivially interpret and use the data from our API.

 Users identify or *authenticate* themselves to our API using an API key.
 This is, roughly speaking, the API equivalent of a password.
 It is a long, random string that we generate and display on a user's "Settings" page.
 Users include their API key as an *HTTP header* with every HTTP request that they (or their code) makes to the API.
 When we receive an API request we check to see whether the attached API key corresponds to a Steveslist user.
 If it does then we perform the request on behalf of that user.